kohakukun/kohakukun/README.md

 ### Hi there 👋
 I'm a driven and enthusiastic software developer, with a big appetite for learning and challenges.
 Passionate about video games and computer graphics.
+You can find me on [LinkedIn](https://www.linkedin.com/in/aura-munoz/).

 In the last few years, I have mainly done front-end development using React.js and Typescript but, from time to time I've incurred into C++ projects.